ShumuII/MovieChooser/README.md

 Written in C# using the [Avalonia] Framework.

 ## Features
-- Movie selection from given inputs
+- Choosing a film from the written ones
 - Access to informations about the movie from ImDb
 - Button to go to the movie's IMDB site